raygj/vault-content/use-cases/vault-agent-auto-auth/vault_agent_auto-auth.md

 In this section, we'll write some dummy data/policies and configure Vault to allow AWS IAM authentication from specifies IAM roles.

 1. [From the Vault **Server**] If you haven't done so already, perform a `vault operator init`.
-Make sure to note down your unseal keys and initial root token in a safe place.
+Make sure to note your unseal keys and initial root token in a safe place.
 You will need these in the following steps (in production, you would secure these in a much better way, or use auto-unseal).

 2. [From the Vault **Server**] If your Vault server is sealed, perform the `vault operator unseal` operation 1 key shard (this a demo environment!).

 3. [From the Vault **Server**] Login using your initial root token (or other administrative login that you might have already configured).

-`vault login <root or admin token>
+`vault login <root or admin token>`

 4. [From the Vault **Server**] Create a read-only policy for our clients: